 If your family contributes money to certain causes throughout the year, you have a few ways to make that a learning experience, too.
-Let your children research and choose a cause that means something to them.
+Let your older children research and choose a cause that means something to them.
 Or collect everyone’s donation money in one jar and decide, as a family, what you’ll do with it.
 Think about which lesson you want to teach — freedom of choice, or being part of a group decision.
 “It depends on what skills are important to build in your family.
 Some families combine these approaches, asking each child to give separately, then giving collectively as siblings, and then making a contribution as a family,” says Wesley.

 Then we can provide you with relevant answers.Get started